 A few days, a week maybe, her mind swirled at the thought.
 Too long.
 Much too long.
 She must find a way to speed up that process.

-She headed back down to the river, and she figured Tucker was following.
-When she stopped and listened, she could hear his footsteps behind her.
+She headed back down to the river, nearly sprinting once she got out of visual range, and she figured Tucker was following.
+When she slowed to listen, she could hear his footsteps behind her.
 The twigs snapping, the swish of the grass.
 She didn’t stop until she reached the river bank, needing something vaguely familiar before setting sail in uncharted waters, at least for herself.
 She found the familiar boulder to lean back against, and she took a huge swig of the water.

-She heard him approach, so she finished quickly before she lost the courage.
+She heard him approach a little closer, so she finished quickly before she lost the courage.
 “I can just go back to town,” her voice pleading, “I will let him see me, and I’ll let him chase me to the next place.
 Then he’ll not take after you, and you all can go back to normal.
 I can take care of myself.
 Honestly, I never meant for all this fuss.”

 To her surprise, it was not Tucker’s voice that she heard reply.
 Instead, it was Boss’s.
 “Well, little lady, I think we need to get a few things straightened out then.”

-Oh boy.
+She felt herself freeze in place.
 Boss wasn’t exactly a fan of hers; this was going to be bad.
-She felt herself freeze in place.

-She didn’t know what to say, and he already intimidated.
+She didn’t know what to say, and he already intimidated her.
 How does one even form a response to that.

 “Finally,” he continued, “I owe you an apology.
 Plenty of ladies try to take advantage of Tucker, his good looks, and his money.
 When I saw you slipping in to the gym after hours, I wanted to figure out who you were.
 I wanted to keep the riff raff out of our gym, and out of Tucker’s life as well.
 I did a little research and called a few favors from some buddies in different places.
 Well, let me tell you little lady, I was in for one hell of a surprise.”